Equity-Linked Life Insurances on Maximum of Several Assets: Locally Risk--Minimizing Strategy

 \section{Locally Risk--Minimizing Strategy}

-For each $g$, the discounted price process $D_tx_t$ is a martingale under probability measure $\tilde{\mathbb{P}}$.
-Due to this non--uniqueness of the risk--neutral probability measure, the market is incomplete.
-It is the well known fact that, in an incomplete market, contingent claims cannot be perfectly replicated by self--financing strategies.
-In other words, every contingent claim in such a market will have an intrinsic risk. \citeA{Follmer86} introduced the concept of mean--self--financing and extended the concept of complete market into incomplete market.
-If a discounted cumulative cost process is a martingale, then a portfolio plan is called mean--self--financing.
-In discrete time case, \citeA{Follmer89} developed locally risk--minimizing strategy and obtained recurrence formula for optimal strategy.
-According to \citeA{Schal94} (see also \citeA{Follmer04}), under a martingale probability measure the locally risk--minimizing strategy and remaining conditional risk--minimizing strategy are same.
-Therefore, in this section we will consider the locally risk--minimizing strategy, which corresponds to the equity-linked life insurance products on maximum given in Section 4.
-For continuous time unit--linked term life and pure endowment insurances with guarantee, locally risk--minimizing strategies are obtained by \citeA{Moller98}.
+The concept of locally risk--minimizing strategy goes back to \citeA{Follmer86}.
+According to \citeA{Follmer86}, if a discounted cumulative cost process is a martingale, then a portfolio plan is called mean--self--financing.
+In a discrete--time case, \citeA{Follmer89} developed a locally risk--minimizing strategy and obtained a recurrence formula for optimal strategy.
+According to \citeA{Schal94} (see also \citeA{Follmer04}), under a martingale probability measure the locally risk--minimizing strategy and remaining conditional risk--minimizing strategy are the same.
+Therefore, in this section, we will consider locally risk--minimizing strategies, which correspond to the equity--linked life insurance products given in Section 4.
+In the insurance industry, for continuous--time unit--linked term life and pure endowment insurances with guarantee, locally risk--minimizing strategies are obtained by \citeA{Moller98}.